This document describes the technical specification for a file format to exchange design tokens between different tools.

 Additionally, this spec defines a number of more design-focused types.
 To set a token to one of these types, it MUST have a type property specifying the chosen type.
 Furthermore, that token’s value must then follow rules and syntax for the chosen type as defined by this spec.

-If the type property is absent, tools MUST treat values as one of the basic JSON types and not attempt to infer any other type from the value.
+property is absent, tools MUST treat values as one of the basic JSON types and not attempt to infer any other type from the value.

-If a type is set, but the value does not match the expected syntax then that token is invalid and an appropriate error should be displayed to the user.
+is set, but the value does not match the expected syntax then that token is invalid and an appropriate error should be displayed to the user.
 To put it another way, the type property is a declaration of what kind of values are permissible for the token.
 (This is similar to typing in programming languages like Java or TypeScript, where a value not compatible with the declared type causes a compilation error).

 Represents a 24bit RGB or 24+8bit RGBA color in the sRGB color space.
 The type property must be set to the string “color”.
 The value must be a string containing a hex triplet/quartet including the preceding # character.
 To support other color spaces, such as HSL, export tools should convert color tokens to the equivalent value as needed.